Frequently Asked Questions: Surrogacy | New Hampshire

 Q:Is surrogacy legal in New Hampshire?

-Yes.
-New Hampshire has laws in place that specifically authorize surrogacy.
+A: Yes.
+New Hampshire laws specifically allow gestational surrogacy.
 It is important to meet with a lawyer before the pregnancy is established in order to ensure that you are able to comply with all the requirements of the applicable laws.

 Q:Does New Hampshire allow pre-birth orders?

 A: Yes.
 New Hampshire permits pre-birth orders, along with post-birth orders.

 Q:Will the names of both intended parents go directly on the birth certificate in New Hampshire?

 Yes, provided that certain requirements of the law were met before the embryo transfer took place.

 Q:Can same-sex couples use a surrogate in New Hampshire?

 Yes.
 New Hampshire’s surrogacy laws do not discriminate based on sexual orientation.

 Q:Do intended parents have to be married to pursue surrogacy in New Hampshire?